lorenzodona/gpu-diagonalizer/README.md

 # gpu-diagonalizer
-This repository contains a modified version of the diag_lapack.f library to offload on GPUs linear algebra operations.
+This repository contains a modified version of the original diag_lapack.f library designed to exploit GPUs for performing linear algebra operations, including matrix diagonalization, matrix-matrix, and matrix-vector multiplications within the CRYSTAL code.
 The offloading strategy reported here is based on OpenACC directives.
+This file is currently under development and has only been tested on NVIDIA Ampere GPUs.
+It is intended to replace the file with the same name in the public version of the CRYSTAL23 code.

 # Leonardo GPU partition scaling
 ![Alt text](Leonardo_timing_SiO2_X4.png "Leonardo GPU partition scaling")